realvizu/NsDepCop/doc/Help.md

 You can control the lifetime of NsDepCop ServiceHost by controlling the lifetime of the MSBuild processes by modifying the **MSBUILDDISABLENODEREUSE** environment variable.
 * If you set it to 1 then new MSBuild processes are started for each build and they exit when the build finishes.
 So do NsDepCop ServiceHost.
 * If you set it to **0** then MSBuild processes are kept alive until the Visual Studio instance that started them exits. **This option gives the best build (and NsDepCop) performance.**

-<a name="machine-wide-msbuild-integration"></a>
-## Machine-wide MSBuild integration (Deprecated)
-* This is a legacy option in the MSI installer and requires admin privilege.
-* Hooks into the MSBuild C# build process by modifying the "Custom.After.Microsoft.CSharp.targets" file.
-It does not modify any C# project files.
-* Runs NsDepCop when building any C# project that has a config.nsdepcop file.

-* The drawback of this method is that you have to install the tool on every environment where you want to use it.
-* The NuGet (per-project MSBuild integration) approach is much better because that works in every environment with zero install: the tool gets pulled down by the nuget package restore.